 - Life insurance policies

 When you’ve identified all of your financial assets, you’ll need to make sure you have a plan.
-Or at least questions for when you discuss them with your attorney.
+Or at least have estate planning questions to discuss with your attorney.
 Some things to consider:

 Retirement assets cannot be titled into a trust